Are you considering buying a Subaru and checking which Subaru engines to avoid?

-You have just landed on the right place!
+You have found the right article!

+Subaru is a renowned company that makes automotive engines.
 Over the past years, Subaru engines have had many problems.

-Here are two Subaru engines you should avoid,
+Here are two Subaru engines you should avoid.

-1. Subaru 2.5-L Turbo 4 Cylinder:
+Subaru 2.5-L Turbo 4 Cylinder

 Also Read: Ford Edge Years to Avoid (Avoid these models)

 The Subaru EJ25 was one of their vehicles’ most commonly used Subaru engines and came in two forms.
 It was a 2.5-liter boxing engine with a double camshaft.
 However, from its inception, EJ 25 was plagued with problems.

 These problems include oil burn, oil shortage, and head gasket problems.
 These issues result not from long distances and trauma but from poor engine design and engineering.
 In addition, it had many quality concerns.

 Now let us talk about these Subaru engine problems one by one.